daquang/YAMDA/README.md

 * Add more examples (e.g. SELEX data)
 * Add ZOOPS (zero or one occurrence per sequence) and OOPS (one occurrence per sequence) models.
 YAMDA currently only supports the TCM (two component model), whereas
 MEME supports all three.
 ZOOPS and OOPS may offer faster and more accurate performance for certain datasets, such as ChIP-seq.

+In addition, I promise to update YAMDA as library dependencies are updated.